Becoming X: Release and promotion

 Various iterations of the record exist with different artwork and track mixes.
-The first version features a cover with metal circuitry designed by Foxy Design and was released in UK and Europe on 19 August 1996, on vinyl, CD and cassette by Clean Up Records.
-The album was released in US on 25 February 1997 by Virgin featuring the Nellee Hooper remix of "6 Underground" as bonus track.
+The first version features a cover with an electronic printed circuit board (PCB) designed by Foxy Design and was released in UK and Europe on 19 August 1996, on vinyl, CD and cassette by Clean Up Records.
+The album was released in the US on 25 February 1997 by Virgin Records featuring the Nellee Hooper remix of "6 Underground" as a bonus track.

 Due to the success of the singles "6 Underground" and "Spin Spin Sugar", the album was reissued in 1997 with artwork by Stéphane Sednaoui.
-The reissue, referred to as the limited edition, features the Nellee Hooper remix of "6 Underground", the radio mix of "Spin Spin Sugar" and the Flight From Nashville mix of "Post-Modern Sleaze".
+The reissue, referred to as the limited edition, features the Nellee Hooper remix of "6 Underground", the radio mix of "Spin Spin Sugar" and the Flight from Nashville mix of "Post-Modern Sleaze".
 This is the version provided on streaming platforms.
-The limited edition track listing was used for the 2008, 2016 and 2020 vinyl reissues of the album, although the original 1996 artwork was supplied instead of the Limited Edition artwork.
+The limited edition track listing was used for the 2008, 2016 and 2020 vinyl reissues of the album, although the original 1996 artwork was supplied instead of the limited edition artwork.
 This caused confusion, but One Little Independent Records insisted it was correct when it indeed was an error.

 Five singles were released from the album: "Tesko Suicide", "Roll On" and "6 Underground" in 1996, and "Spin Spin Sugar" and "Post-Modern Sleaze" in 1997.
-Music videos were made for the tracks "Tesko Suicide", directed by Liam Howe and Joe Wilson, "Six Underground" and "Spin Spin Sugar", both directed by Toby Tremlett, and "Post-Modern Sleaze", directed by Howard Greenhalgh.
-The videos were later released on the 2001 video compilation The Videos on DVD.
+Music videos were made for "Tesko Suicide", directed by Liam Howe and Joe Wilson, "6 Underground" and "Spin Spin Sugar", both directed by Toby Tremlett, and "Post-Modern Sleaze", directed by Howard Greenhalgh.
+They were later released on the 2001 video compilation The Videos on DVD.

-The band embarked on a tour of the UK in small venues and worked their way up to a two-year world tour to promote the album, also appearing on music festivals and TV shows.
+The band embarked on a tour of the UK in small venues and worked their way up to a two-year world tour to promote the album, also appearing at music festivals and on TV shows.
 During their tour, they opened for Blur and Neneh Cherry, and played with Tricky and Lamb, establishing themselves as a trip hop band.
 The band's popularity was cemented when "6 Underground" was included on the soundtrack of the 1997 film The Saint, out on 4 April.
-On 22 July 1997, the band featured on the Marilyn Manson track "Long Hard Road Out of Hell", included in the motion picture Spawn.
+They also featured on the Marilyn Manson track "Long Hard Road Out of Hell", released on 22 July 1997 and included in the film Spawn.
 In October, the band opened for Aphex Twin on his United States tour promoting the Richard D. James Album.
-The United States tour put a strain on the relationships in the band, leading to Howe prematurely leaving the tour, the tour itself stopping, and the subsequent firing of singer Kelli Ali, who wouldn't appear on the band's second album Splinter.
+The United States tour put a strain on the relationships in the band, leading to Howe prematurely leaving the tour, the tour itself stopping, and the subsequent firing of Dayton, who would not appear on the band's second album Splinter.

 On 19 August 2022, the band began "a month of song and video celebrations" on their YouTube channel to mark the 26th anniversary of the release of the album.

 Critical reception

-Becoming X got mostly positive reviews from contemporary critics, who often compared Sneaker Pimps to trip hop artists like Portishead and Tricky.
+Becoming X received mostly positive reviews from contemporary critics, who often compared Sneaker Pimps to trip hop artists like Portishead and Tricky.